jeancmr/jeancmr/README.md

 # 💫 About Me:

-My name is Jean<br>I'm a software developer focused on frontend development<br>I live in Colombia
+My name is Jean<br>I'm a software developer focused on frontend development<br>I'm from Colombia

 ## 🌐 Socials: